Parramatta Grass (Sporobolus africanus).

 Cultural Control of Parramatta Grass.

-Preventing the spread of the seed of Parramatta Grass is the most effective way to control this weed.
+- Preventing the spread of the seed of Parramatta Grass is the most effective way to control this weed.

-Daily fluctuations in temperature, and exposure to light stimulate the germination of this weed.
-This means if you keep a full turf cover, it reduces these fluctuations, and prevents germination.
-Any bare or thin turf areas allow the seed to germinate.
+- Daily fluctuations in temperature, and exposure to light stimulate the germination of this weed.
+Aim to keep a full turf cover, as it reduces temperatures fluctuations, and prevents seed germination.

 - Immediately place the entire plant in a sealed bag.
 Remove this off site asap.